LocalAtBrown/article-rec-db/README.md

 Similar to database management, we let our CI/CD handle Step 3.

+_Note to LNL devs: Our automated deployment process will run the Terraform changes first, then the Alembic changes.
+So, for example, using Terraform to create a new database and Alembic to create a new table in that database will work in just one PR, but creating a new table with Alembic and using Terraform to grant a role access to that table won't.
+Best to divide changes into atomic units, each handled by a single PR._

 ## Development

 This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
 It also helps with pinning dependency and python